Mission Aware Cyber-physical Security: Introduction

-Perimeter-based security approaches demonstrate some success in protecting CPS but they tend to be prescriptive (e.g., use a firewall, encrypt communication channels, etc.) without being aware of the nature and purpose of the system and its mission.
-In contrast, mission-centric cybersecurity presupposes that there is a specific expected service that needs to be protected and, hence, provides adequate justification for potential defenses.
-Therefore, mission-centric cybersecurity provides awareness of how sophisticated cyber attacks can influence mission success and, consequently, focuses system designers' resources and efforts in mitigating potential vulnerabilities~\cite{jakobson2013mission}.
+Furthermore, while defenders typically rely on list-based security mechanisms, attackers gain a strategic advantage by conceptualizing security in terms of graphs~\cite{lambert:2015}.
+In particular, perimeter security demonstrates some success in protecting CPS but they tend to be prescriptive (for example, use a firewall, encrypt communication channels, etc.) without being aware of the nature and purpose of the system and its mission---including the possible hazards that might occur in the face of adversity.
+In contrast, mission-centric cybersecurity presupposes that there is a specific expected service that needs to be protected and, hence, provides adequate justification for defense solutions against attack vectors.
+Therefore, mission-centric cybersecurity provides awareness of how sophisticated attacks can influence mission success and, consequently, focuses system designers' resources and efforts in mitigating potential vulnerabilities~\cite{jakobson2013mission}.

+Based on the above insights, we identify three needs in the area of model-based CPS security: \begin{enumerate} \item deriving strategic resilience from both system and mission contexts; \item establishing systematic, risk-based security analysis that transcends traditional compliance checklists and is applicable early in the system lifecycle; and \item adopting a graph-based representation of security for defenders, aligning their perspective with that of attackers. \end{enumerate}

-To directly address the above challenges we propose \textsc{mission aware}, a strategic, model-based, and proactive cybersecurity approach.
-A strategic approach starts by understanding the mission of the system, what it is expected to do and what potential hazards it might face, who it is expected to serve, and for what purpose.
-By answering these questions, we can then model top-to-bottom (1) the mission requirements, (2) the admissible functional behaviors, and a potential realized model of a (3) system structure that can fulfill the defined service.
-This approach results in systematic analysis by combining all three domains in a well-formed mission specification.
-Finally, we use public vulnerability repositories (e.g., CAPEC,\Hair\footnote{Common Attack Pattern Enumeration \& Classification, capec.mitre.org} CWE,\Hair\footnote{Common Weakness Enumeration, cwe.mitre.org} CVE,\Hair\footnote{Common Vulnerabilities and Exposures, cve.mitre.org} etc.) to assess the security posture of the critical subsystems that directly relate to potential mission degradation which we term evidence.
+\emph{Mission Aware} directly addresses the above challenges by being a proactive, risk-orientated, and graph-theoretic cybersecurity analysis.
+A strategic approach starts with requirements gathering to understand the mission of the system, what it is expected to do and what potential hazards it might face, who it is expected to serve, and for what purpose.
+By answering these questions, we derive mapping to systems engineering concepts, such as the mission requirements, the functional behaviors, and the architecture of a system.
+Mission Aware combines all three domains in a well-formed mission specification based on multiple graphs.
+Finally, we use public vulnerability repositories (e.g., CAPEC,\Hair\footnote{Common Attack Pattern Enumeration \& Classification, capec.mitre.org} CWE,\Hair\footnote{Common Weakness Enumeration, cwe.mitre.org} CVE,\Hair\footnote{Common Vulnerabilities and Exposures, cve.mitre.org} etc.) to assess the security posture of the critical subsystems that directly relate to potential mission degradation, bridging the gap between security information and systems engineering.